We Need a Resolution: Commercial performance

-In the United States, "We Need a Resolution" debuted at number 78 on the Billboard Hot 100 on June 2, 2001.
+In the United States, "We Need a Resolution" was a moderate success, debuting at number 78 on the Billboard Hot 100 on June 2, 2001.
 It reached its peak at number 59 five weeks later, on June 30.
 The song made its final appearance on the chart dated August 25, at number 95.
-On the Hot R&B/Hip-Hop Songs, the song peaked at number 15 on June 30.
-It also peaked within the top 40 on both Tropical Airplay and Rhythmic charts, at numbers 31 and 38, respectively.
+On the Hot R&B/Hip-Hop Singles & Tracks chart, the song peaked at number 15 on June 30.
+It also peaked within the top 40 on the Rhythmic Top 40, at number 31.
 In Canada, the song peaked at number 26.
+After the parent album's rerelease in 2021, "We Need A Resolution" peaked at number 9 on the US R&B Digital Song Sales chart.

 In the United Kingdom, "We Need a Resolution" peaked at number 20 on the UK Singles Chart on July 21.
 On the UK Dance Chart, it debuted at number 14 on July 14 and peaked at number six the following week.
 The song also peaked at number six on the UK R&B Chart.
 According to the Official Charts Company (OCC), "We Need a Resolution" is Aaliyah's eighth best-selling single in the UK.
 In Belgium, the song peaked at number 28 in Wallonia on September 29.
 In the Netherlands, the song peaked at number two on the Tipparade chart on August 18, and at number 37 on the Single Top 100 on August 4.

 Music video

 Background

-The accompanying music video for "We Need a Resolution" was directed by Paul Hunter and filmed in April 2001 in Los Angeles.
+The accompanying music video for "We Need a Resolution" was directed by Paul Hunter in Los Angeles in April 2001.
+The video's choreography was orchestrated by Fatima Robinson.
 Hunter had previously worked with Aaliyah in 1996 on her music videos for "Got to Give It Up" and "One in a Million".
 After directing the latter, Hunter wanted to work with Aaliyah again on other projects, but that never came into fruition due to scheduling conflicts.
 According to Hunter, they "had a pretty good connection to other projects and both went our different ways.
 I wanted to work with her on a couple of projects after that but she wanted to go in another direction".
 After years of running into each other, Aaliyah reached out to Hunter while recording Aaliyah and expressed that she wanted to work with him again.
 Hunter explained: "She'd gone her direction, I'd gone my direction and then over time we started to see each other around and as she was making the record, she called me and said, 'Hey, I want to connect back with you on this project, try to recreate the magic that we did on "One in a Million"."